-Additionally, 130 milligrams of caffeine taken in conjunction with pain relievers has been shown to improve headache relief by approximately 40 percent—a substantial difference in results.
+Additionally, more than 65 milligrams of caffeine taken in conjunction with pain relievers has been shown to improve headache relief by approximately 40 percent—a substantial difference in results.
 Some people find that they don't need to take as much of a given pain reliever when it is taken in conjunction with caffeine, and some doctors advocate taking medications with caffeine to reduce the likelihood of developing an addiction to a given pain reliever.

 An increase in the speed and efficacy of pain relievers are the reasons that some prescription and over-the-counter pain medications contain caffeine.
 However, it is unclear whether or not caffeine taken without a pain reliever is an effective headache cure.

 Besides caffeine withdrawal headaches, there are two main types of caffeine headaches: headaches from excess caffeine consumption and rebound headaches also called medication overuse headaches.